 Compensation in Fatal Cases

-In addition specified dependants can bring claims (through the personal representatives) for loss of their financial dependency on a deceased who died as a consequence of clinical negligence.
+In addition, specified dependants can bring claims (through the personal representatives) for loss of their financial dependency on a deceased who died as a consequence of medical negligence.
 The dependency has to be a personal family relationship with the deceased.
 The specified relationships include a partner or a civil partner.

 We will then take your detailed statement identifying your concerns and objectives.
 Obtain relevant medical records to establish what happened in the medical accident, the injuries sustained, the treatment of them, and your previous medical history.